 What kind of ministry are you doing now?

-I currently serve as the General Superior of the Companions of the Cross.
 I have been a member of this Community's Formation Team, Chaplain at York University in Toronto, Pastor of St. John the Baptist Parish in Halifax, and Vocations & Admissions Director for the Companions.

 Fr.
 Allan is a well known preacher at many parish missions and retreats.